 - 1994.
 Institute of Near Eastern Archaeology, Freie Universität Berlin, Germany.
 Adjunct Junior Scientist.
 Field of Study: Geoarcheology.

-- Field campaigns in Algeria, India, Jordan, Lesotho, Mongolia, Pakistan, Peru, South Africa, and Venezuela.
+- Research field campaigns in Algeria, India, Jordan, Lesotho, Mongolia, Pakistan, Peru, South Africa, and Venezuela.

 Honors / Awards

 - Fellow, Alexander von Humboldt Foundation, Germany; 08/2010-07/2011; 06-08/2012